Learned Scalable Video Coding For Humans and Machines: Proposed Method

 \subsubsection{Motion Estimator and Coder}

 The current frame $x_t$ and the previously-reconstructed frame in the enhancement layer, $\hat{x}_{t-1}$, are fed to a motion estimation network to estimate a flow map, $v_t^e$, in the enhancement layer.
 Similar to the base layer, we also use PWC-Net~\cite{pwc} for motion estimation in the enhancement layer.
 The estimated flow map is then coded by a hyper-prior-based encoder~\cite{balle2018}, $P_{\pi}$, to obtain the compressed motion bitstream in the enhancement layer.
+During training, the hyper-prior-based encoder provides the rate estimate for the motion information in the enhancement layer, $R_{enh}^{\textrm{motion}}(t)$.
 The motion bitstream is then decoded by the corresponding hyper-prior-based decoder, $P_{\pi}^{-1}$, to obtain the decoded flow map, $\hat{v}_t^e$, which provides an estimated motion vector for each pixel within the current frame in the enhancement layer.